-Princess Beatrice surprised royal fans when she wore a vintage Norman Hartnell dress belonging to the Queen on her wedding day in July as the ultimate 'something borrowed'.
-Her wedding dress choice demonstrates the growing trend for sustainable weddings, with fashion search platform Lyst recording a 93 per cent increase in searches for pre-owned wedding dresses, and a 43 per cent rise using the words 'vintage' and 'second hand' year on year.
+Princess Beatrice surprised royal fans when she wore a vintage Norman Hartnell dress belonging to the Queen on her wedding day in July 2020 as the ultimate 'something borrowed'.
+Her wedding dress choice demonstrated the growing popularity for sustainable weddings and pre-owned wedding dresses.
+Jump on the trend with our top tips for tracking down your dream gown…

 WATCH: Princess Beatrice marries Edoardo Mapelli Mozzi